 Anti-inflammatory medications and pain relievers may help with radiating pain, as can physical exercises or targeted physical therapy, heat therapy or other non-invasive methods.
 If your physician believes that you need surgery to treat your pain, however, consider Laser Spine Institute.

 Our surgical team is comprised of some of the most renowned spine surgeons, each of whom is an expert in the use of minimally invasive equipment and procedures to address common spine conditions.
 Our state-of-the-art procedures can address your spine problem and have you back on your feet in much less time and with much less risk, scarring and discomfort than you get with traditional open spine surgery.
-Contact Laser Spine Institute today and we will provide you with a free review of your MRI or CT scan.
+Contact Laser Spine Institute today for your MRI review.